nikoladomagoj/playwright-automation-tests/README.md

 This repository demonstrates **automated QA testing** using the **Playwright** framework.
 The tests verify key functionalities of a demo web shop, including:

-- Logging in with valid credentials
+- Logging into the application
-- Adding and removing products from the cart
+- Adding products to the shopping cart
-- Completing checkout steps
+- Completing the checkout process
+- Verifying “Thank You” and confirmation messages
-- Displaying validation messages for input fields
+- Using **random test data** for form fields

 ---

 ## ✨ Features

 - 🔹 Playwright E2E tests
-- 🔹 Page Object Model structure
+- 🔹 Page Object Model structure (POM)
+- 🔹 Reusable test utility for random data generation
-- 🔹 Automated testing of inputs, buttons, and navigation
+- 🔹 Automatic test execution in Chromium, Firefox, and WebKit
-- 🔹 Test execution in Chrome browser
+- 🔹 Option to run headless or with visible browser

 ---